AguaClara/Fluoride-Auto/FluorideReportSp18.md

 - Two stir plates with stir bars

 ## Results
 Experiments were conducted with the new fluoride probe, which measured the effluent concentrations of fluoride after treatment with different concentrations of PACl.
-The results are summarized in the table below.
+(When a new probe was ordered, the difference in voltage readings between tap and DI water were negligible; therefore, it was concluded that the discrepancy last semester may have been caused by a probe issue) The results are summarized in the table below.

 <div style = "text-align:center">
 <img